-Between around the age of 12 and 24 months, a child will begin to involve others in her pretend play.
+Between the age of 12 and 24 months, a child will begin to involve others in his pretend play.

-She will pass you the cup to take a sip from or try to feed you with an empty spoon.
-This shows that she is becoming aware of others as being separate from herself.
+He will pass you the cup to take a sip from or try to feed you with an empty spoon.
+This shows that he is becoming aware of others as being separate from himself.

 From around 2 years of age, toddlers often begin to play with dolls.
 They see their dolls as living beings, with feelings and states, such as hunger and tiredness.

-This behaviour shows the huge leap in a child’s thinking skills as she matures.
+This behaviour shows a huge leap in a child’s thinking skills as he matures.

 It is also believed that the advanced thinking shown during pretend play is not yet seen in other aspects of a child’s life at this young age.

-During this type of play, a child knows she is pretending and knows that the other child is pretending, and that they are both attaching mental concepts to their scenario.
+During this type of play, a child knows he is pretending and knows that the other child is pretending and that they are both attaching mental concepts to their scenario.